Wayback2010/RTOWO/README.md

-If you want to use the executable version, download the .zip, extract all, and then run RTOWO.exe.
+If you want to use the executable version, download and run RTOWO.exe from the release page.
 Once it says "Running, close the window to exit." it's active.